gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

         * ++f11++ or RB+X/R1+Square to toggle menu.
         * Arrow keys or D-Pad for navigation. ++enter++ or A/X to accept, ++backspace++ or B/Circle to go back.

-    Additional key bindings can be set by highlighting the desired option, pressing ++left-control+enter++ and pressing the key/button you want to bind.
+    Additional key bindings can be set by highlighting the desired option, pressing ++left-control+enter++ and pressing the key you want to bind.

 ## Simple Native Trainer
 !!! warning "Compatibility"